Dell Eye Institute for Dry Eye Research

 Divya M. Varu, MD is a fellowship trained corneal specialist and an expert in dry eye syndrome.
 Dr. Varu serves on a panel of nationally recognized leaders whom recently published the American Academy of Ophthalmology’s recommendations for the diagnosis and management of dry eye syndrome and blepharitis.
 These publications have been vital in educating ophthalmologists around the world.
 Dr. Varu is also a regular contributor to the journal Cataract and Refractive Surgery Today.

-Derek Cunningham, OD is a nationally prominent educator and research scientist on dry eye syndrome.
+Derek Cunningham, OD oversees the Dell Eye Institute for Dry Eye and is a nationally prominent educator and research scientist on dry eye syndrome.
 Dr. Cunningham chairs the Dry Eye Summit, a meeting of the top 35 optometric dry eye experts in North America.
 He serves as the Chief Medical Editor of optometry’s premier disease journal Advanced Ocular Care.

 What you need to know